nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![Patient Tab Layout](images/patientLayout.png)

-This tab shows you the patient database and the details of each patient, together with a summary of each visit.
+This tab shows you the patient database and the details of each patient, together with the most recent visit date.

 * The index used to access each patient is shown next to the patient's name.

+* Each patient contains the following details:
+    * Name
+    * Allergies (if applicable)
+    * Phone Number
+    * NRIC
+    * Address
+    * Email
+    * Sex
+    * Blood Type
+    * Most Recent Visit Date (if applicable)

 * The sample data in the figure above indicates that Bernice Yu has the <span style="color:red">red</span> color tag, meaning that Bernice Yu has high priority and requires close monitoring and follow-up actions.
 You are free to assign any color to any patient.

-* Refer to [**Patient Commands**](#52-patient-commands) for more details on how to add a patient!
+* Refer to the section on [**Patient Commands**](#52-patient-commands) for more details on how to add a patient!

 ### 4.3 Profile Window